1coderookie/KobraGoNeoInsights/docs/calibration.md

 ---

 ## Printer Calibration
-The following steps should be done first to ensure that you set up your printer correctly and that you took care of printer specific pecullarities.
+The following steps should be done first to ensure that you set up your printer correctly and that you took care of printer specific peculiarities.

 ---